faceyspacey/tracker-react/README.md

 meteor add ultimatejs:tracker-react
 ```

 This mixin is an upgrade to what `ReactMeteorData` offers.
 Using `TrackerReact` instead you are no longer required to "freeze" alll your reactivity in a single method.
 Every one of your methods which uses reactive data sources (e.g: `collection.find()` or `Session.get('foo')`) *automatically* registers its dependencies and is *automatically* tracked.
-In addition, the render method is also reactive, which means you can use reactive variables outside the `render` method and component's scope and expect it to be reactive.
+In addition, the `render()` method is also reactive, which means you can use reactive variables outside the `render` method and component's scope and expect it to be reactive.
 This replicates the standard helper experience from Meteor/Blaze.
 Enjoy!

-Note: There are a few ways to prevent methods from being reactive, as seen below in the comments.

 GOTCHA: You must call `.fetch()` on your cursors to trigger reactivity!!

 ## EXAMPLE: